 Thank you for participating in the 2021 ACPNJ Virtual Scientific Meeting.
 In order to complete this course and qualify for CME Credit, you must be logged into the website.

-Begin by completing the Pre-test.
-Proceed to the video lesson.
-After you have watched the entire video, proceed to the Post-test.
-Make sure you click "Submit" at the end of the post-test before continuing to the evaluation and claim for CME Credit.
+Begin by completing the Session Evaluation.
+Make sure you click "Submit" at the end of the evaluation before continuing to the post-test.